AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ## Service Workflows

 ### Inventory Service
-The Inventory service action allows a voucher provider to inform Reward Gateway, through the Retail Meta API, of the different voucher denominations available.
+The Inventory service action allows a voucher provider to inform Company, through the Retail Meta API, of the different voucher denominations available.
 We support both open and fixed denomination vouchers, and can make use of the Inventory service action to ensure requests to issue vouchers meet the requirements of the supplier.

 #### Open vs Fixed Denomination Vouchers
 If the Inventory service indicates the supplier issues open denomination vouchers, we will allow users to select any value for the voucher (within the suppliers minimum and maximum limit).
 If the voucher supplier indicates the voucher has fixed denominations, we will limit options to the denominations the supplier indicates are available (e.g. €10, €20, €50).